purinton/modify/README.md

 ## Features

-- Discord.js-based app with ESM support
+- Discord.js-based app with ESM support (native ES modules)
-- Command and event handler architecture
+- Modular command and event handler architecture for easy extension
-- Multi-language/localized responses
+- Multi-language/localized responses with JSON locale files
+- AI-powered moderation using OpenAI's moderation API (text and image support)
-- Environment variable support via dotenv
+- Environment variable support via dotenv for secure configuration
 - Logging and signal handling via `@purinton/common`
 - Ready for deployment with systemd or Docker
-- Jest for testing
+- Jest for unit and integration testing
+- Database support for log channels and localization (MySQL)
+- Easy to add or modify commands, events, and languages

 ## Getting Started